A Consultancy's Positioning Has the Single Biggest Impact on the Buying Decision

 A strong positioning statement follows the following structure: XYZ

 - Y = the impact/output as a consultancy

 - Z = the approach to producing that output

 Here’s my positioning statement:

-You guess it – it starts with your positioning.
+That's right – it starts with positioning.

 And so much more

 You see, success in sales is a side effect of strong positioning.
 If a consulting firm establishes themselves as an expert, an authority in a narrow field, and shows that they can resolve important pain points for the target audience, the firm will not have to stress about the lack of clients.